akeneo/pim-helpcenter/content/updates/2020-10/3-Better-manage-product-models-and-variants-in-the-grid.md

 # Better manage product models and variants in the grid

-You work a lot with product models and their variants?
-You will enjoy these simple yet efficient new improvements we delivered in the product grid.
+Do you work a lot with product models and variants?
+If yes, you will surely enjoy these simple but yet efficient improvements we made in the product grid: a new filter on the product type, a new display option...

 ## Filter on the product typology
 ::: meta-data type="New" features="Productivity" available="early October" link-to-doc="../articles/enrich-products-variants.html#filter-on-product-typology"